kedarnad/SpringBootApp_ForEmployeeDB/readme.md

 This is the coding Challenge from Mindex.

 # How to run the application?
-1.  cd into the 'mindex-java-coding-challenge' and run './gradlew bootRun'
+1.  cd into the 'SpringApplication' and run './gradlew bootRun'
-2.  now go into the 'TestCases' folder and run 'python TestAPI.py' this will run all  the testcases required for all the endpoints.
+2.  now go into the 'TestCases' folder from the parent directory and run 'python TestAPI.py' this will run all  the testcases required for all the endpoints.

 # Requirements:
 1. Install gradle Spring Dependences from spring initializer.